s-guenther/photobooth/SLIDE_PI/README.md

 -------------

 - put ~/send_photos.py in /etc/rc.local autostart
-- fill in your server credentials in send_photos.py --> the global variables USER, PASSWORD, IMAPSERVER, SMTPSERVER after the import statements
+- create a ./servercredentials file in HOME with the following information:
+  USER, PASSWORD, IMAPSERVER, SMTPSERVER, each in a new line (see ./servercredentialsdummy file as example)

 Communication between raspberry pis